Here’s What Plastic Recycling Numbers Mean

 Recycle number meaning

 On most plastic, you’ll find a number, from one to seven.
 That number is a resin identification code used to help recycling centers sort materials and tell them how the piece should be processed.
+There are also a number of items that can be recycled that you might not have known about.

 This type of plastic is used to for popular pantry items such as peanut butter, soda, water and salad dressing.
 It is the most frequently recycled plastic.